 About W. J. Cash

-Wilbur Joseph Cash was born in South Carolina in 1900.
-He spent many years as a journalist and then associate editor at The Charlotte News.
-His writing was so eerily predictive that Cash earned the nickname Zarathustra.
-He died in… More about W. J. Cash
+W. J. Cash was born in South Carolina in 1900.
+He spent many years as a journalist and then associate editor at the Charlotte News.
+His editorials about WWII were so strangely prescient that he earned the nickname Zarathustra.
+Cash died in Mexico in 1941 under mysterious circumstances,… More about W. J. Cash

 Paperback | $17.95